Trebolium/trebolium.github.io/index.md

 Wait till I've finished submiting my PhD in a few weeks!
 I plan to clean this section up.
 In the mean time, you are welcome to visit the repository on Perceptual Spaces of the Singing Voice [here](https://github.com/Trebolium/VoicePerception).

 Repositories that you probably shouldn't yet look at.
-But here they are for you, at my own peril, along with their relevant publication include:
+But here they are for you, at my own peril, some alongside the relevant publication:

 - Title: Singing Technique Classification, [Repo link](https://github.com/Trebolium/VocalTechClass), [Paper Link](https://arxiv.org/abs/2111.08839)
 - Title: Singing Technique Conversion, [Repo link](https://github.com/Trebolium/autoSTC), [Paper Link](https://arxiv.org/abs/2111.08839)